Munees-2811/INVEN-AI/README.md

-# 📦 INVEN-AI — AI-Powered Inventory Management for MSMEs
+# 📦 INVEN-AI — AI-Powered Inventory Management

 An end-to-end, AI-powered inventory management system designed for **Micro, Small & Medium Enterprises (MSMEs)** — shops, distributors and small retailers — wrapped in a